Napanee Raiders: Raiders era

 After three seasons with no junior hockey, the Eastern Ontario Junior C Hockey League was re-formed.
 The Napanee Raiders were its first regular-season and playoff champions in 1990.

 In 1993, the Napanee Raiders forced the Ontario Hockey Association to take the far-east upstart league seriously.
-The Raiders finished first in the regular season with thirty-two wins in thirty-five games played.
+The Raiders finished first in the regular season with 32 wins in 35 games played.
 They won the league playoffs and entered the Clarence Schmalz Cup provincial playdowns.
-They made it to the provincial final where they faced the Western Ontario Junior C Hockey League's Hanover Barons for Ontario's crown.
-The Raiders came out on top with a 4-games-to-2 series win.
+They made it to the provincial final, where they faced the Western Ontario Junior C Hockey League's Hanover Barons for Ontario's crown.
+The Raiders came out on top with a 4-2 series win.
 This marked both the Raiders' and the new league's first provincial championship.

 The Raiders won the Eastern Ontario Junior C League title again in 1994 and 1995.
 After the 1995 championship, the league announced that they were changing their name from the Eastern Ontario Junior C Hockey League to the Empire B Junior C Hockey League.
 The name change was to end confusion between the league and the neighbouring Ottawa District Hockey Association's long-running Eastern Ontario Junior C Hockey League.

 In 1995–96, the Napanee Raiders won their fourth straight league championship.
-Unlike the previous two years, the Raiders made it through to the Clarence Schmalz Cup final.
-Their opponents were the Paris Mounties of the Niagara & District Junior C Hockey League.
-However unlike the 1993 finals, the Raiders fell short of their bid for a second provincial crown, losing in the championship series, 4-games-to-1.
+Unlike the previous two years, the Raiders made it through to the Clarence Schmalz Cup final Their opponents were the Paris Mounties of the Niagara & District Junior C Hockey League.
+However, unlike the 1993 finals, the Raiders fell short of their bid for a second provincial crown, losing in the championship series, 4-1.